Doing the Martin Shuffle (with your iPod)

 • Actions.
 We define two actions: Shuffle and Sequential.
 We define the sequential action as moving all the way to the target (rather than moving just one position towards the target); it is a single action consisting of multiple button presses.

 • Transitions.
 For each (action, state) pair, we enumerate the possible states that the model might transition to, each with a probability.
 For Sequential we always transition to the target.
-For Shuffle we transition to each of the N-1 other states with equal probability
+For Shuffle we transition to each of the other states with equal probability.

 • Costs.
 For each transition there is an assoicated cost.
 We'll measure the cost in seconds, and assume that Sequential costs 1 second per button press.
 Shuffle takes somewhat longer, because you have to stop to identify the song and remember where it is in alphabetical order.
 Let's call it T seconds, and consider values of T from 1 to 10.